 You land in Keflavik on a midsummer Saturday morning.
-Since you plan to take the returning flight home early on Monday and want to savor every moment of your short weekend stay, you have decided to rent a car which is conveniently waiting for you in the airport parking lot.
+Since you plan to take the returning flight home early on Monday and want to savour every moment of your short weekend stay, you have decided to rent a car which is conveniently waiting for you in the airport parking lot.

 When you exit the terminal building you see a dark bank of sinister clouds in the North, but whether they are rolling in or rolling out is of no concern to you since you know how to pack for travel in Iceland; you packed light, but you packed well and the warm and waterproof layers are at the ready in your suitcase along with your hiking boots.

 You collect your vehicle and head straight to the Blue Lagoon Geothermal Spa.
 The drive is short and easy, and since you arrive early, you avoid the crowds and are one of the few people there.
-This is the perfect place to gather strength after the red eye flight and experience the raw volcanic energy of the Reykjanes Peninsula directly.
+This is the perfect place to gather strength after the red-eye flight and experience the raw volcanic energy of the Reykjanes Peninsula directly.

 After a couple of rejuvenating hours, you drive towards Reykjavik, feeling so refreshed that you decide to leave the busy Reykjanesbraut main road and make use of the longer but less congested Route 420 instead.
-This old seaside trail takes you through small rural neighborhoods and strange lunar landscapes where abandoned houses and ancient fishing huts stand from patches of grass in the rugged lava fields, like the displaced artifacts of an abandoned museum dedicated to a long lost way of life.
+This old seaside trail takes you through small rural neighbourhoods and strange lunar landscapes where abandoned houses and ancient fishing huts stand from patches of grass in the rugged lava fields, like the displaced artefacts of an abandoned museum dedicated to a long lost way of life.

 The Golden Circle

-In just over an hours drive you arrive in central Reykjavik, where you have booked your accommodation, and decide to treat yourself to a meal at one of the 5 best restaurants in Reykjavík, all of which are located in the city center within walking distance from one another.
+In just over an hours drive you arrive in central Reykjavik, where you have booked your accommodation, and decide to treat yourself to a meal at one of the 5 best restaurants in Reykjavík, all of which are located in the city centre within walking distance from one another.

 After the delicious but affordable feast, you leave the capital.
 You know that Iceland is home to countless sites and wonders well worthy of your time and attention, but since this is but a short weekend trip you have decided to limit your travels to the greater South-West region.
-Less will definitely be more this time round.
+Less will definitely be more this time around.

 You drive through Nesjavellir, where pillars of steam rise from the all-encompassing mountains and follow the winding road until it takes you to Kerið, an otherworldly volcanic crater composed of red rock walls which embrace an opaque aquamarine lake in the crater's bottom.